Denis-Khimin/SimpleF1FantasyPrediction/README.md

    ```
 2. Install the XGBoost library.
 Follow the installation guide on the [XGBoost GitHub page](https://github.com/dmlc/xgboost).

-3. Compile and run the program using the Makefile
+3. Compile and run the program using a proper makefile (the one provided here might not necessarily work on your machine)

 4. The program will:
    - Load driver and team data from the CSV files.